Sophia Bekele: Early life and family

-Bekele is the daughter of Ato Bekele Eshete Wolde Michael a founder and former Board Director of United Bank,S.C and United Insurance,S.C in Ethiopia and Sister Mulualem Beyene Engida, a medical nurse.
-She attended a private Catholic high school, and then traveled to America to acquire her higher education.
+Bekele is the daughter of Ato Bekele Eshete Wolde Michael a founder and former Board Director of United Bank, S.C and United Insurance, S.C in Ethiopia and Sister Mulualem Beyene Engida, a medical nurse.
+She attended a private Catholic high school and then traveled to America for higher education.

 Higher education

 Bekele holds a Bachelor's Degree in Business Analysis and Information Systems from San Francisco State University and a Master of Business Administration from Golden Gate University.

 She is a Certified Information Systems Auditor (CISA), Certified Control Specialist (CCS), and certified in the Governance of Enterprise IT (CGEIT), certifications issued to professionals in the field of IS Audit, Security & Enterprise IT governance principles and practices.